Shreya Ghoshal: Concerts, world tours and other activities

-Artistry
+Artistry and recognition

 Influences

 One of Ghoshal's earliest musical memories is listening to her mother, Sarmistha Ghoshal, singing classical Bengali songs at clubs.
 As a very young child, she was introduced to music by her mother, whom she refers as her first "guru".
 She states that her mother is her best critic.

 Ghoshal has mentioned both Lata Mangeshkar and K. S. Chithra as her singing "gurus" and idols and considered them as major influences in her style of singing.
 She has also acknowledged Asha Bhosle and Geeta Dutt as her inspirations in terms of versatility.
 She has also named Jagjit Singh as her inspiration to perform songs in the genre of Ghazal.